I’ve been listening to new music this month. Thank you NPR.

 Now in its thirteenth year, NPR’s Tiny Desk Concert channel on YouTube has become an essential archive of modern music.
 Over eight hundred, genre-spanning performances.
 Yet it’s not just the breadth of the offering that makes it so unique.
 It’s also the format.
 Clocking in at around twenty minutes, each concert is recorded live in the corporate confines of the Washington, D.C.
 NPR office behind the literal desk of producer Bob Boilen, minus Boilen.
 There’s no stage lighting apart from the office overheads nor is there a sound system–the mics seen are for recording purposes.
 And the audience is mostly just nearby NPR employees (but rumor has it, ordinary people can attend too).

-Given these constraints, the bands are encouraged to pare down their sets, but it varies.
-Taylor Swift did a solo acoustic set.
+Given these constraints, the bands are encouraged to pare down their sets.
+For example, Taylor Swift did a solo acoustic set (five stars on that: homegirl is genuinely talented IMO).
 In contrast, Coldplay brought a nine-piece choir.
 Some artists leverage also this format to reveal backstory on their compositions and creative process.
 This is how we learned of Taylor’s love of the breakup song, for example.
 Others speak very little.
 No matter how they choose to present themselves, these are undeniably intimate sets that give the viewer a much closer look into what makes these artists tick.

 And with that in mind, I just finished a week-long Desk binge.
 Here are some of my discoveries.